-The RMCS specifies all risk factors that have been identified for the different objectives of the organisation taking into account different scenarios and time horizons (short, medium, and long-term).
-The risks, like the objectives, are categorised as relating to strategy, operations, financial reporting, and regulatory compliance, as well as by origin (internal or external).
-Furthermore, the RMCS establishes the following types of risks according to their nature: environment risks, risks relating to information in decision-making, financial risks, organisational risks, organisational risks, operational risks, tax risk factors, and reputational risks.
+The RMCS specifies all risk factors that have been identified for the different objectives of the organisation taking into account different scenarios and time horizons (short, medium and long-term).
+The risks, like the objectives, are categorised as relating to strategy, operations, financial reporting and regulatory compliance, as well as by origin (internal or external).
+Furthermore, the RMCS establishes the following types of risks according to their nature: environment risks, risks relating to information in decision-making, financial risks, organisational risks, operational risks, criminal risks, tax risk factors and reputational risks.

 Every six months, Ence identifies and assesses new risks and monitors the evolution of previously identified risks and risks that have ended or materialised in previous periods.
-In addition, it updates the information relating to the controls and action plans associated with identified risks.
-Such monitoring and control aims to ensure the compliance with and effectiveness of the agreed action plans and to have continuous supervision of the company's main risks.
+It also updates the information relating to the controls and action plans associated with identified risks.
+Such monitoring and control aims to manage risks by ensuring compliance with and effectiveness of the agreed action plans and to have continuous supervision of the company's main risks.